Undercovers (TV series)

-Undercovers is an American action spy television series created by J. J. Abrams and Josh Reims that aired NBC from September 22 to December 29, 2010.
+Undercovers is an American action spy television series created by J. J. Abrams and Josh Reims that aired on NBC from September 22 to December 29, 2010.
 They were executive producers of the pilot along with Abrams' frequent collaborator Bryan Burk.

-Because of low ratings, the show was canceled on November 4, 2010.
+Because of low ratings, the show was canceled on November 10, 2010, after only 10 episodes.
 Two episodes were unaired in the United States, but aired in Australia on January 2 and 9, 2012.

 Premise

 Five years after leaving the CIA to open a catering company, Steven and Samantha Bloom are recruited back into the agency by Carlton Shaw.
 They take on special missions the average agent cannot handle.
-Having made a pact to never discuss their pasts with each other, the Blooms find surprising new things about their spouse in the course of each mission.
+Having made a pact to never discuss their pasts with each other, the Blooms find surprising new things about each other in the course of each mission.
 They are aided by Leo Nash, a top agent who was once Samantha's boyfriend, and geeky computer expert Bill Hoyt, who worships Steven.
 Lizzy is Samantha's sister, a recovering alcoholic who helps run the catering business and is unaware of what the Blooms are really up to.
 The Blooms are unaware that Shaw has a secret agenda for reactivating them.

 Production

 On May 3, 2010 Undercovers was officially ordered to series by NBC for a fall premiere, Wednesdays at 8/7c.
 Undercovers premiered on Wednesday, September 22, making it the second spy series produced by Alias executive producer Abrams.

 Abrams directed the Undercovers pilot; it was the first time he had directed a pilot since 2004's Lost premiere and the first episode of television he has directed since a 2007 episode of The Office.
 Abrams said of the show, "This show does have ongoing stories as well but they are much more personal based and character based.
-But I'm trying to do a show that has a more fun energy and a little more [comedy]..."
-And on his decision to direct the pilot, Abrams explained that "I just enjoyed the idea of it.
-I enjoy the script… I enjoyed the chemistry of these two people and it became clear as we were working on it, rather than be sitting on the set every day with someone else directing it, being annoying, I'd rather just take the burden on myself."
+But I'm trying to do a show that has a more fun energy and a little more [comedy]" And on his decision to direct the pilot, Abrams explained that "I just enjoyed the idea of it.
+I enjoy the script.
+I enjoyed the chemistry of these two people and it became clear as we were working on it, rather than be sitting on the set every day with someone else directing it, being annoying, I'd rather just take the burden on myself."

 The show has been described as a "stand-alone adventure every week" and a "modernized Hart to Hart", although Abrams announced just before its cancellation that the show would be starting a serialized storyline concerning the true reasons for the Blooms' reactivation.